celery/celery/docs/userguide/tasks.rst

                 to resend the task to the same destination queue.
                 Availability of keys in this dict depends on the message broker used.

+:called_directly: This flag is set to true if the task was not
+                  executed by the worker.

+:callbacks: A list of subtasks to be called if this task returns successfully.

+:errback: A list of subtasks to be called if this task fails.

+:utc: Set to true the caller has utc enabled (:setting:`CELERY_ENABLE_UTC`).

 An example task accessing information in the context is: